The Groundlings: History

-In 1972, Gary Austin (a veteran of San Francisco's "The Committee") assembled a group of performers in Los Angeles to work on their craft.
+In 1972, Gary Austin (a veteran of San Francisco's The Committee) assembled a group of performers in Los Angeles to work on their craft.
 They would improvise, perform monologues, scenes, characters, songs, dances, and classic plays.
 After about a year, they started doing performances and inviting friends to come and watch.
-Word got out about the workshop, more people started coming, and soon a core group of performers began to showcase their material at various venues around Hollywood.
+Word got out about the workshop, more people started coming, and a core group of performers began to showcase their material at various venues around Hollywood.

 In January 1974, Austin announced that he wanted to create a theatre company.
 There were fifty founding members of the company (membership at that time required payment of $25 to attend workshops).
 They developed material in the workshops and performed the best pieces in the weekend shows.
-The new group produced its first show in the 30-seat basement of the Oxford Theatre (now The Met) near the corner of Santa Monica Boulevard and Western Avenue.
-Esteemed LA Times theatre critic, Sylvie Drake, was in the audience that first weekend, and wrote a rave review.
-"This could be the start of something big," Drake predicted.
+The group produced its first show in the 30-seat basement of 1089 North Oxford Avenue, (earlier, the Oxford Theatre, then The MET, later the Eastwood Performing Arts Center) near the corner of Santa Monica Boulevard and Western Avenue.
+Los Angeles Times theatre critic Sylvie Drake was in the audience the first weekend, and wrote a rave review.

 As the buzz about the new company increased, the entertainment industry started taking notice.
-Comedian Lily Tomlin was a regular in the audience, and she hired several Groundlings to perform on her eponymous The Lily Tomlin Show.
-Later that year Lorne Michaels, who produced Tomlin's TV special, asked Groundling Laraine Newman to be a cast member for his new late night comedy series Saturday Night Live.
+Comedian Lily Tomlin was a regular in the audience, and she hired several Groundlings to perform on her The Lily Tomlin Show.
+Later that year Lorne Michaels, who produced Tomlin's TV special, asked Groundling Laraine Newman to be a cast member for Saturday Night Live.

-Before long, membership in the company grew to 90.
+Membership in the company grew to 90.
 To keep the size of the company down, it required selection by audition.
 Phil Hartman, then a graphic designer, tried out in the first audition.
-He was accepted but, due to stiff competition, he had to wait more than a year before starting to perform in shows.
-With such a large company, workshops seven days a week, and sold-out shows going up three nights a weekend, The Groundlings needed a place to call their own.
+He was accepted, but due to competition, he had to wait more than a year before starting to perform in shows.
+With such a large company, workshops seven days a week, and sold-out shows going up three nights a weekend, the Groundlings needed a place to call their own.